image of dental cleaning tools

 Summer is here, which means that you and your family can spend more time outside enjoying the warmer weather.
 But because school is out of session, and college and high school students are home for the summer, summer is also a great opportunity to have those wisdom teeth removed.

 Today, we’ll explain why it’s beneficial to plan your wisdom teeth extraction during the summer.
-If you’re ready, schedule a wisdom teeth removal appointment with our oral surgeons at First Hill Dental Center in Seattle today.
+If you’re ready, schedule a wisdom teeth removal appointment with our experienced oral surgeon in Seattle today.
 You can also contact us for any other family dental care needs!

 Wisdom Teeth